4nikerin/zod-valid/README.md

 Creates a Zod schema that ensures the input is a plain object (validated by `type`), with flexible handling of empty values (`null` / `undefined`) and a fallback value for invalid cases.

+Usage forms:
+- `toValidObject(type, options?)` — pass the base Zod schema as the first argument and options as the second.
+- `toValidObject(options)` — pass only an options object, where options.type defines the base schema.

 Behavior:
 - If the input is a plain object ({}), it is validated against type.
-- Non-object or invalid values are replaced with fallback depending on allow and preserve.
+- Non-object or invalid values are replaced with fallback depending on `allow` and `preserve`.

 Behavior options:
 | Option    | Description                                                                                  | Default                                | Required |